Reeds-github/Hero-Mode/README.md

 <b>Note</b>: Hero Mode can work on the Gamecube's original hardware but
 I won't be covering that.

 This mod will not work on any other version of the game and no other mod of it.
-(Sadly)
+(Sadly.)

+All of the dialogue in this mod are changed.

 Now that you have all of the requirements, follow these steps.

 <b><h1>Installation for Wii/Wii U:</h1></b>